salsabilmislat/reading-notes/code401/Read417.md

     from bs4 import BeautifulSoup

-2. we have to set the url to the website and access the site with our requests library
+2. we have to set the URL to the website and access the site with our requests library

     url = 'http://web.mta.info/developers/turnstile.html'

     response = requests.get(url)

-3. we shuold parse the html with BeautifulSoup so that we can work with a nicer, nested BeautifulSoup data structure.
+3. we  should  parse the html with BeautifulSoup so that we can work with a nicer, nested BeautifulSoup data structure.

     soup = BeautifulSoup(response.text, “html.parser”)